 The election of directors, approval of the compensation paid to our named executive officers, approval of the amendment and restatement of 2013 Plan and approval of the amendment and restatement of the ESPP are considered to be non-routine matters under applicable rules.
 Brokers and other nominees cannot vote without stockholder instructions on non-routine matters, so there are likely to be broker non-votes on these proposals.
-The ratification of the appointment of Marcum as our independent registered public accounting firm for 2023, approval of the amendment of our certificate of incorporation to effect a reverse stock split by a ratio not to exceed 1-for-20 and approval of the amendment of our certificate of incorporation to effect are considered to be routine matters under applicable rules.
+The ratification of the appointment of Marcum as our independent registered public accounting firm for 2023, approval of the amendment of our certificate of incorporation to effect a reverse stock split by a ratio not to exceed 1-for-20 and approval of the amendment of our certificate of incorporation to effectively increase the number of authorized shares of common stock are considered to be routine matters under applicable rules.
 Brokers or other nominees may generally vote on routine matters, and we do not expect there to be any broker non-votes with respect to such proposals.